July 3, 2014 Leave a comment

-Fortnight on the Internets is going mega vi!
+Fortnight on the Internets has dreamed up four!

 Click this link to listen instantly (or right click and “save as” to download mp3)

 Subscribe through another site or app using the RSS feed:http://fortnightontheinternets.libsyn.com/rss

 Become a Liker!
 Follow us on Facebook and listen through the Libsyn Facebook app (using the “Click to Listen” button)